vacp2p/rfc/content/docs/rfcs/35/README.md

 The following fields are concatenated to form the `payload` field:

+ - `message-nametag`: an arbitrary identifier for the Waku message (16 byte).
+ If the underlying encryption primitive supports it, the contents of this field SHOULD be passed as additional data to the encryption and decryption routines.
  - `protocol-id`: identifies the protocol or primitive in use (1 byte).
  Supported values are:
      - `0`:  protocol specification omitted (set for [after-handshake](#After-handshake) messages);